-Leadership is the process of inspiring people to do their best to achieve a desired result.
-It can also be defined as the ability to persuade others willingly to behave differently.
+Leadership can be defined as the ability to persuade others willingly to behave differently.
 The function of team leaders is to achieve the task set for them with the help of the group.
 Leaders and their groups are therefore interdependent.